Hiya, folks, it's the Zane Rush Limbaugh here on the Zane EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 So people are wondering, what do you think of this?

-And I think they endorsed Romney, yeah, but it was December 2007 for the 2008 race.
+Yeah, it was December 2007 for the 2008 race.

 And of course, that was the campaign that McCain eventually won.

-But I think what's happening here is not just National Review.
+But I think what's happening here is not just national review.

 There are other elected Republicans, some of them who work very closely with Newt, who have just fired both barrels.

-And it's it's starting to take a toll.
+And it's starting to take a toll.

 Newt's numbers have peaked.